Lord’s? The Oval? Hambledon? Cricket didn’t start at any of those legendary grounds, says David Frith

 The reasoning is easily understood.
 John Nyren, with the help of Charles Cowden Clarke, composed a revered memoir, The Young Cricketer’s Tutor and the Cricketers of My Time, which was based on his father Richard’s recollections.
 Published in 1833, it animatedly illuminated the cricket and cricketers in that famous village in the 18th century.
 No other ancient cricket chronicle quite compares.
 Because of this fame and familiarity with Hambledon situated picturesquely on the Hampshire Downs, most cricket lovers accept that the game’s foundations were firmly stamped there long ago by the men who played there and drank heartily at the cosy Bat & Ball Inn.

 However (a weighty however), if one were to gather all the early significant landmarks in the development of the game of cricket, there at the top of the list stands the old Surrey town of Guildford.
 A study of these ‘firsts’ should convince even the most sceptical reader, even those nursing a stubborn resistance to amending long-held beliefs.
-In the course of research for a book marking 75 years of County Championship matches played by Surrey at the Woodbridge Road ground in Guildford since the first in 1938, I managed to establish from among the many old cricket grounds in and around the town precisely where the great 18th century matches were played.
-This expanse, on the west of the ancient borough, close to Merrow, is now part of Guildford Gold Club’s course, and was also used long ago as a horse-racing track.
+In the course of research for the book ‘Guildford’s Cricket Story’ marking 75 years of County Championship matches played by Surrey at the Woodbridge Road ground in Guildford since the first in 1938, I managed to establish from among the many old cricket grounds in and around the town precisely where the great 18th century matches were played.
+This expanse, on the east of the ancient borough, close to Merrow, is now part of Guildford Golf Club’s course, and was also used long ago as a horse-racing track.
 Remnants of the old stone boundary lines can still be found.
 There the star cricketers performed, the matches recorded in Scores and Biographies, and attended by noisy, animated crowds which often included aristocracy.

 Establishing Guildford’s prime position as the locality in all of Britain (and the world, come to that) which is most steeped in cricket’s formative history, there is a bundle of firsts beyond comparison.
 Here they are …